Working with Certificates

 Chain Trust and Certificate Authorities

-Digital certificates are used to authenticate an entity by relying this hierarchy, also called a chain of trust.
+Digital certificates are used to authenticate an entity by relying on a chain of trust.
+The chain is formed from top to bottom, with a root authority at the top.
 You can view any certificate's chain using the MMC snap-in by double-clicking any certificate, then clicking the Certificate Path tab.
+The root authority certificate at the top of a certificate chain is self-issued.
+That is, the issuer and the entity to which the certificate is issued are the same.
 For more information about importing certificate chains for a Certificate Authority, see How to: Specify the Certificate Authority Certificate Chain Used to Verify Signatures (WCF).

 |Any issuer can be designated a trusted root authority by placing the issuer's certificate in the trusted root authority certificate store.|